Gan Lin

-Gan Lin (甘霖 (Gān Lín); born October 1963) is a Chinese agronomist and politician and the current director of the State Anti-Monopoly Bureau, in office since November 2021.
-She was a member of the 12th Standing Committee of the Chinese People's Political Consultative Conference and is a member of the 13th Standing Committee of the Chinese People's Political Consultative Conference..
+Gan Lin (甘霖 (Gān Lín); born October 1963) is a Chinese agronomist and politician who was the director of the State Anti-Monopoly Bureau from November 2021 to November 2023.
+She was a member of the 12th Standing Committee of the Chinese People's Political Consultative Conference and is a member of the 13th Standing Committee of the Chinese People's Political Consultative Conference.

 Biography

 Gan was born in Xiangyin County, Yueyang, Hunan province in 1963.
 She received her bachelor's degree and master's degree from Hunan Agricultural University in 1984 and 1988, respectively.
 After graduation, she taught at the university.
 In February 1991, she entered Huazhong Agricultural University, where she earned her doctorate degree in 1993.
 She carried out postdoctoral research at the University of Nottingham in 1996 and then the Potato Research Center of Agriculture and Agri-Food Canada.
 She returned to China in 1999 and continued to teach at Hunan Agricultural University.